OspreyProject/Osprey/.github/TERMS.md

 ## 2. Open-Source Software

-The Osprey browser extension, OspreyProxy, and related source code made available by the project are licensed under the GNU General Public License v3.0 ("GPLv3"), unless a different license is expressly stated for a specific component or file.
+The Osprey browser extension, OspreyProxy, and related source code made available by the project are licensed under the GNU General Public License, version 3, or (at your option) any later version ("GPLv3 or later"), unless a different license is expressly stated for a specific component or file.

 Your rights to use, copy, modify, and distribute project source code are governed by the applicable open-source license, not by these Terms.